mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-orm-attributes-instrumentedattribute.markdown

 `InstrumentedAttribute` is a class within the `sqlalchemy.orm.attributes` module of the SQLAlchemy project.

+<a href="/sqlalchemy-orm-attributes-queryableattribute-examples.html">QueryableAttribute</a>
+and
 <a href="/sqlalchemy-orm-attributes-flag-modified-examples.html">flag_modified</a>
-is another callable from the `sqlalchemy.orm.attributes` package with code examples.
+are a couple of other callables within the `sqlalchemy.orm.attributes` package that also have code examples.

 ## Example 1 from SQLAlchemy Mixins
 [SQLAlchemy Mixins](https://github.com/absent1706/sqlalchemy-mixins)